Tramnddle/BCG-s-data-science-advanced-analytics-program/README.md

 - Completed a concise executive summary for the Associate Director, delivering actionable insights for informed decision-making based on the analysis.

 ## Result on the discount hypothesis:
+- A 20% discount can effectively retain revenue, especially if applied strategically.

+- Churn probability alone isn’t sufficient; revenue value of customers should also be considered.

+- Future improvements may include:

+- Optimizing both discount level and cut-off threshold (2D optimization).

+- Modeling churn likelihood as a function of discount level to better predict customer response.